 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to one or more future periods and so will not be recognized as an inflow of resources (revenue) until that time.
-The District's deferred inflows of resources are related to pension costs.
+The governmental funds report unavailable revenues, which arise only under a modified accrual basis of accounting that are reported as deferred inflows of resources.
+These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.
+The District also reports deferred inflows of resources related to pension costs.